Lexus RX review - MPG, CO2 and running costs

 No longer a top company car tax choice due to efficient plug-in hybrid rivals, but RX models hold their value well

 Despite a 3.5-litre six-cylinder petrol sitting under the bonnet, the RX 450h hybrid is surprisingly economical.
 Every version comes with 20-inch alloys, so there’s no difference in economy between top variants and lesser versions with smaller wheels.
 Under WLTP testing, the RX delivers 35.7mpg, while the 7-seat RX L is a touch less efficient at 34.4mpg.

-Emissions for the RX are 134g/km meaning the 450h is initially not too expensive to tax, but will incur an extra charge after the first year due to all versions being priced over the £40,000 threshold.
-The RX L remains in the same tax band at 138g/km.
+Emissions for the RX are 178-186g/km depending on variant, meaning the 450h is initially more expensive on road tax than many PHEV rivals, and will incur an extra charge after the first year due to all versions being priced over the £40,000 threshold.

 Both the RX and RX L sit in groups 41-42 for insurance, with the F Sport and Takumi versions being most expensive.